normanormata/norma-normata/_pages/fg.md

 4. The visible unity of the Body of Christ, though not altogether destroyed, is greatly obscured by the division of the Christian church into different groups or denominations.
 In such denominations Christians exercise a fellowship toward each other in doctrine, worship, and order that they do not exercise toward other Christians.
 The purest churches under heaven are subject both to mixture and error, and some have gravely departed from apostolic purity; yet all of these which maintain through a sufficient discipline the Word and sacraments in their fundamental integrity are to be recognized as true manifestations of the church of Jesus Christ.
 All such churches should seek a closer fellowship, in accordance with the principles set forth above.

-## Chapter V
-Offices in the Church
+## Chapter V: Offices in the Church
 1. Our Lord Jesus Christ established his church of the new covenant on the foundation of the apostles and prophets.
 The apostles were appointed to be witnesses to the risen Christ, testifying in the Holy Spirit to what they had seen and heard, heralding the gospel to the world, and grounding the church in the teaching of Christ.
 Together with the prophets they spoke by revelation, recording in the Scriptures of the New Testament the fullness of the truth as it is in Christ Jesus.
 When their testimony was completed their calling and office was not continued in the church, and the powers and signs that endued and sealed their ministry ceased.

 2. Our Lord continues to build his church through the ministry of men whom he calls and endues with special gifts for teaching, ruling, and serving.
 Some of these special gifts can be most profitably exercised only when those who possess them have been publicly recognized as called of Christ to minister with authority.
 It is proper to speak of such a publicly recognized function as an office, and to designate men by such scriptural titles of office and calling as evangelist, pastor, teacher, bishop, elder, or deacon.
 There are diversities of ministry within any office, for every man is called to be a steward of his own gifts.
 At the same time, a general designation of office may be applied to a group of functions within which separate offices could be distinguished.

 3. The ordinary and perpetual offices in the church are those given for the ministry of the Word of God, of rule, and of mercy.
 Those who share in the rule of the church may be called elders (presbyters), bishops, or church governors.
 Those who minister in mercy and service are called deacons.
 Those elders who have been endued and called of Christ to labor also in the Word and teaching are called ministers.

-## Chapter VI
-Ministers or Teaching Elders
+## Chapter VI: Ministers or Teaching Elders
 1. The ministry of the Word is a calling of God to stewardship in the gospel.
 In this ministry there is a diversity of gifts that are essential to the discharge of evangelistic, pastoral, and teaching functions.

 2. Every minister of the Word, or teaching elder, must manifest his gifts and calling in these various aspects of the ministry of the gospel and seek by full exercise of his ministry the spiritual profit of those with whom he labors.
 As a minister or servant of Christ it is his duty to feed the flock of God, to be an example to them, to have oversight of them, to bear the glad tidings of salvation to the ignorant and perishing and beseech them to be reconciled to God through Christ, to exhort and convince the gainsayer by sound doctrine, and to dispense the sacraments instituted by Christ.
 Among those who minister the Word the Scripture distinguishes the evangelist, the pastor, and the teacher.